avishajain99/Publicrepo/Projects/HR Employee Attrition/HR Employee Attrition-Readme.md

 ## Data Sourcing

-The HR Employee dataset was extracted from Kaggle, cleaned and transformed in Excel, visualized and analyzed using PowerBI.
+▪️ HR Employee dataset was extracted from Kaggle

+▪️ Cleaned and transformed in Excel

+▪️ Visualized and analyzed using PowerBI

 ## Tech Stack Used